Do’s and Don’ts of Crawl Space Encapsulation

 THE DO’S OF CRAWL SPACE ENCAPSULATION

-GET THE CRAWL SPACE READY FOR ENCAPSULATION
+PREPARE THE CRAWL SPACE READY FOR ENCAPSULATION

 Depending on the current state of your crawl space, you need to get it ready first.
 Some of the issues you may need to address include: